schmouk/PyRandLib/README.md

 It offers a very good period (2^19937, i.e. about 4.3e6001).
-Unfortunately, this PRG is a little bit long to compute (up to 3 times than LCGs,  60% more than LFibs and a little bit less than MRGs, see below at section 'Architect- ure overview').
-Moreover, it fails 4 of the hardest TestU01 tests.
-You can still use it as your preferred PRG but PyRandLib implements many other  PRGs which  are  either  far  faster  or far better in terms of generated pseudo- randomness than the Mersenne twister PRG.
+Unfortunately, this PRG is a little bit long to compute (up to 3 times than LCGs,  60% more than  LFibs  and  a  little  bit  less  than  MRGs,  see  below  at  section 'Architecture  overview').
+Moreover,  it  fails four of the hardest TestU01 tests.
+You can still use it as your preferred PRG but PyRandLib  implements many  other  PRGs which  are  either  far  faster  or far better in terms of generated pseudo-randomness than the Mersenne twister PRG.